erinnaw/Game-Session-Maker/README.md

 # Features
 ---
-# **Search for games via GiantBomb's comprehensive database, and also via the server's database.**
+## Search for games via GiantBomb's comprehensive database, and also via the server's database.
 ![alt Search for games in 2 ways](/README_images/1.jpg)
 - **Search**: Search GiantBomb's database.
 - **All Games**: Search the server's database.
 All game data here are obtained from GiantBomb.
 When a user adds a schedule from GiantBomb's database, the game is automatically added to the server.

-# H2 **Track and Manage all your account details, schedules, requests, and posts on your profile page.**
+## Track and Manage all your account details, schedules, requests, and posts on your profile page.
 ![alt Manage your schedules](/README_images/4.jpg)
 - **Edit your Profile**: Change your avator image, first name, last name, email and password.
 User ID and Username cannot be changed.
 - **Drag and Drop Images**: Drag and drop your avator image onto the outlined box.